 2. Tiger Woods

-	After a period of turbulence in his life he pulled off one of the greatest comebacks in sport– in 2018 Tiger rapidly moved from 656 in the world to 13 in the world inside 1 season.
-Then in 2019, Tiger secured his place in sporting legend on the 15th of April 2019, when he won the US Masters by 2 shots, his first major since 2008!
-After Jack Nicklaus he’s the only golfer to win a major in 3 different decades
+After a period of turbulence in his life, he pulled off one of the greatest comebacks in sport– in 2018 Tiger rapidly moved from 656 in the world to 13 in the world inside 1 season.
+Then in 2019, Tiger secured his place as the sporting legend on the 15th of April 2019, when he won the US Masters by 2 shots, his first major since 2008!
+After Jack Nicklaus, he’s the only golfer to win a major in 3 different decades.

 1. Michael Jordan

 Net Worth – 1.9 billion

 Regarded by most as the best basketball player of all time, Michael Jordan has an estimated net worth of $1.9 billion, according to Forbes.
 He brought the NBA to life and redefined the nature of what it was like to be a professional basketballer.
 6-time NBA champion and 6-time MVP, a 14-time All-Star, and 10-time scoring leader, the man was a machine of the game while earning a total salary of $90 million.
 His successes off the court, however, are what made him a billionaire.
 Along with starring in the fan-favorite movie “Space Jam,” Jordan owns the Charlotte Hornets and has sponsorship deals with Nike and Gatorade.